tefdara/Wavecraft/README.md

 ## Examples

-Here are some examples of how to use `Wave Craft`:
+Here are some examples of how to use `Wavecraft`:

 ### Segment an audio file based on onsets / beats using different onset envelopes